 The information included in this post is for educational purposes only.
 It is not intended nor implied to be a substitute for professional medical advice.
 Always consult your healthcare provider to determine the appropriateness of the information for your own situation, or if you have any questions regarding conception, pregnancy, or your prenatal treatment plan.

-Dear Stephanie, Is it safe for me to do a Whole30 during my pregnancy?
-I’m nervous that my baby might not get all of the nutrients he/she needs, I’m not sure how to combat morning sickness without crackers and ginger ale, and there’s no way I’m going to be able to not snack!
+Dear Stephanie, is it safe for me to do a Whole30 during my pregnancy?
+Will my baby get all the nutrients he/she needs?
+How do I combat morning sickness without crackers and ginger ale, and there’s no way I’m going to be able to not snack!
 Help! – Pregnant Women on Facebook, Instagram, Twitter, Periscope and the Internet

-Dear Pregnant Women, You are not alone in wondering if a Whole30 is safe to do while pregnant.
-We (Whole30 co-creator Melissa Hartwig and myself) get questions every day about the safety and feasibility of completing a Whole30 during pregnancy.
-In fact, this is the primary reason we created the Healthy Mama, Happy Baby program.
+Dear Pregnant Women, you are not alone in wondering if a Whole30 is safe to do while pregnant.
+We (Whole30 co-creator Melissa Hartwig Urban and myself) get questions every day about the safety and feasibility of completing a Whole30 during pregnancy.
+In fact, this is the primary reason we created the Whole Mamas Pregnancy Program.

 - Listen to your body